samuelpmish/RLUtilities/README.md

 ### Python

-If you just want to use RLUtilites for your python bot, download one of the releases and unzip it.
+If you just want to use RLUtilites for your python bot, download one of the [releases](https://github.com/samuelpmish/RLUtilities/releases/latest).